VResearch-org/webRTC_test/README.md

 - **No restart button**: To restart, close and reopen both apps
 - **Protocol switching**: To switch between LAN and Relay, you must restart **both** apps
-- **Connection required**: Video player controls require an active connection
+- **Connection required**: Video and audio controls require an active connection

 ## Troubleshooting